Hosking Partners LLP Sells 22,753 Shares of Mohawk Industries, Inc. (NYSE:MHK)

-Hosking Partners LLP trimmed its stake in Mohawk Industries, Inc. (NYSE:MHK – Get Rating) by 53.8% during the 4th quarter, HoldingsChannel reports.
-The fund owned 19,516 shares of the company’s stock after selling 22,753 shares during the quarter.
+Hosking Partners LLP lowered its position in Mohawk Industries, Inc. (NYSE:MHK – Get Rating) by 53.8% in the 4th quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 19,516 shares of the company’s stock after selling 22,753 shares during the period.
 Hosking Partners LLP’s holdings in Mohawk Industries were worth $1,995,000 as of its most recent SEC filing.

-Several other hedge funds have also recently modified their holdings of MHK.
-PNC Financial Services Group Inc. raised its stake in shares of Mohawk Industries by 4.7% in the first quarter.
-PNC Financial Services Group Inc. now owns 4,953 shares of the company’s stock worth $615,000 after purchasing an additional 224 shares during the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund purchased a new position in shares of Mohawk Industries in the first quarter worth $1,043,000.
-MetLife Investment Management LLC raised its stake in shares of Mohawk Industries by 23.2% in the first quarter.
-MetLife Investment Management LLC now owns 14,929 shares of the company’s stock worth $1,854,000 after purchasing an additional 2,809 shares during the last quarter.
-Panagora Asset Management Inc. raised its stake in shares of Mohawk Industries by 98.7% in the first quarter.
-Panagora Asset Management Inc. now owns 10,628 shares of the company’s stock worth $1,320,000 after purchasing an additional 5,280 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its stake in shares of Mohawk Industries by 6.6% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 7,341 shares of the company’s stock worth $912,000 after purchasing an additional 455 shares during the last quarter.
-Hedge funds and other institutional investors own 75.85% of the company’s stock.
+Several other institutional investors have also recently made changes to their positions in the company.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its position in shares of Mohawk Industries by 15.6% in the 4th quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 8,914 shares of the company’s stock worth $911,000 after acquiring an additional 1,201 shares in the last quarter.
+Atria Wealth Solutions Inc. bought a new position in shares of Mohawk Industries in the 4th quarter worth approximately $204,000.
+Fuller & Thaler Asset Management Inc. raised its position in shares of Mohawk Industries by 12.8% in the 4th quarter.
+Fuller & Thaler Asset Management Inc. now owns 38,248 shares of the company’s stock worth $3,910,000 after acquiring an additional 4,339 shares in the last quarter.
+JPMorgan Chase & Co. raised its position in shares of Mohawk Industries by 1.1% in the 4th quarter.
+JPMorgan Chase & Co. now owns 2,242,650 shares of the company’s stock worth $229,243,000 after acquiring an additional 25,255 shares in the last quarter.
+Finally, Amalgamated Bank raised its position in shares of Mohawk Industries by 44.7% in the 4th quarter.
+Amalgamated Bank now owns 26,064 shares of the company’s stock worth $2,664,000 after acquiring an additional 8,050 shares in the last quarter.
+Institutional investors own 75.85% of the company’s stock.

-Several research analysts have recently weighed in on MHK shares.
-Bank of America decreased their price target on Mohawk Industries from $110.00 to $108.00 and set an “underperform” rating for the company in a research note on Wednesday, April 19th.
-Loop Capital raised Mohawk Industries from a “hold” rating to a “buy” rating and set a $115.00 target price on the stock in a report on Tuesday, April 11th.
-Barclays increased their target price on Mohawk Industries from $83.00 to $105.00 and gave the company an “underweight” rating in a report on Monday, February 13th.
-StockNews.com initiated coverage on Mohawk Industries in a report on Thursday, May 18th.
-They issued a “hold” rating on the stock.
-Finally, Credit Suisse Group lowered their target price on Mohawk Industries from $109.00 to $103.00 in a report on Monday, March 20th.
-Three equities research analysts have rated the stock with a sell rating, seven have given a hold rating and two have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $123.08.
+MHK has been the subject of a number of analyst reports.
+StockNews.com initiated coverage on Mohawk Industries in a research report on Thursday, May 18th.
+They set a “hold” rating for the company.
+Credit Suisse Group reduced their price objective on Mohawk Industries from $109.00 to $103.00 in a research report on Monday, March 20th.
+Bank of America reduced their price objective on Mohawk Industries from $110.00 to $108.00 and set an “underperform” rating for the company in a research report on Wednesday, April 19th.
+Loop Capital raised Mohawk Industries from a “hold” rating to a “buy” rating and set a $115.00 price objective for the company in a research report on Tuesday, April 11th.
+Finally, Barclays raised their price objective on Mohawk Industries from $83.00 to $105.00 and gave the company an “underweight” rating in a research report on Monday, February 13th.
+Three analysts have rated the stock with a sell rating, seven have given a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of $123.08.

 Mohawk Industries, Inc engages in the manufacture, design, and distribution of residential and commercial flooring products.
 It operates through the following segments: Global Ceramic, Flooring North America (NA), and Flooring Rest of the World (ROW).
 The Global Ceramic segment manufactures ceramic, porcelain, and natural stone tile products used for wall and floor applications.